 There are many benefits of joining the Board of Management.
 These include, but are not limited to: meeting other BIA members, helping the community achieve its vision, developing knowledge of municipal government, and enhancing one’s skill sets.
 In addition, directors have plenty of opportunities to build their own capacities in governance, project management, budgeting, and marketing while working for the greater good.

-Call for Nominations for Directors to the Board of Management
+Nomination Procedures for Directors to the Board of Management

-For your nomination to be considered you must be:
+For your nomination to be considered, you must be:

 - Be at least 18 years of age;